PlantPorridge/FormatPipe/README.md

 ## Synopsis

 This project provides a single Angular Pipe that takes any [Standard Numeric Format Strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) from .NET and formats the value accordingly.
+It also covers all DateTime formats listed [here](https://next.angular.io/api/common/DatePipe).

 ## Motivation